 Disclosure: This post contains affiliate links, which means I will receive a commission if you click a link and purchase something.
 Please read my Disclosure Policy for more information.

-Limit Sugar Intake.
 Sugar may seem like it gives you energy, which it does at first, but you will eventually go into what I call a “sugar coma”.
 Taking my own snacks on a flight keeps from grabbing junk food when I’m starving and helps limit the amount of sugar I consume.
 I like to pack almonds, KIND bars, and Kashi bars in my carry-on bag because they all contain a decent amount of protein and fiber, which will keep me sustained until my flight lands.

-Avoid Alcohol.
 There, I said it.
 The effects of alcohol at 39,000 feet in the air are double (yes, double) what they would be at your local dive-bar.
 Drinking alcohol on a flight is going to dehydrate you and make you feel like a zombie when you land.
 Do yourself a favor and just abstain from that mini bottle of red wine.

 Do y’all have any tips or tricks that help you combat jet lag during a long flight?
 I would love to hear them.
 Leave a comment below!